 Djokovic beats Thiem to reach Madrid Open final

+The fifth-seeded Thiem, who beat Roger Federer in the quarterfinals, had won two straight against Djokovic and was trying to make his third straight Madrid final following losses to Rafael Nadal in 2017 and Alexander Zverev in 2018.
+The Austrian was also attempting to become the first player to win three titles this season, adding to triumphs in Indian Wells and Barcelona.

-Djokovic outplayed Thiem in both tiebreakers at the Magic Box center court, converting on his first match point to set up a final against either Rafael Nadal or Stefanos Tsitsipas, who play later Saturday.
+“I thought he was the favorite coming into this match because of his win in Barcelona and the way he played winning against Roger yesterday,” said Djokovic, who will face either Nadal or Stefanos Tsitsipas, who play later Saturday.

-It will be the second final of the season for the top-ranked Djokovic, who began the year by winning the Australian Open.
+It will be the second final of the season for Djokovic, who began the year by winning the Australian Open.

 A victory on Sunday will give Djokovic his 33rd Masters 1000 title, tying Nadal for most all time.